rai-project/rai-keygen/README.md

   -c, --color              Toggle color output.
   -d, --debug              Toggle debug mode.
   -e, --email string       The email to generate the key for.
+  -r, --role string        The role (or privaleges) of the user (student, power, etc...).
   -f, --firstname string   The firstname to generate the key for.
   -l, --lastname string    The lastname to generate the key for.
   -s, --secret string      The application secret key.